 Many free African cooks lived in the backyards of French Quarter homeowners, while slave cooks and independent caterers tended to many Garden District aristocrats of the 1800s and early 1900s.
 Italians arrived in the 1890s, bringing their gastronomic culture and imported sausage, fruit & vegetables to the mix.
 The tasty Muffaletta cold-cut sandwich of lettuce, tomato, sausage, and spices is a welcome result.

 As the African American presence grew in the 1900s, their influence played a more significant role in Creole cuisine and the emerging hybrid known today as Creole-Soul Food.
-And today, I’m showcasing some New Orleans Restaurants that are owned by African Americans some from New Orleans and some not.
+And today, I’m showcasing some New Orleans Restaurants owned by African Americans, some from New Orleans and some not.
 I now wonder if my faves are based on eating from the pot made by a New Orleanian…

 Is it New Orleans cuisine if it’s not cooked by a New Orleanian?
-What if the chef is from New York, but he or she is cooking in a restaurant and following New Orleans recipes?
+What if the chef is from New York but is cooking in a restaurant and following New Orleans recipes?